-The Board may award restricted Common Stock and/or restricted stock units under the Amended 2018 Plan in such amounts as the Board in its sole discretion will determine.
-The Board will determine the restrictions and conditions applicable to each award of restricted stock or restricted stock units, as evidenced in an award agreement, which may include performance-based conditions.
+The Committee may award restricted Common Stock and/or restricted stock units under the Amended 2018 Plan in such amounts as the Committee in its discretion will determine.
+The Committee will determine the restrictions and conditions applicable to each award of restricted stock or restricted stock units, as evidenced in an award agreement, which may include performance-based conditions.
 Dividends and other distributions with respect to restricted stock may be paid to the holder of the shares as and when dividends are paid to shareholders, unless otherwise provided in the award agreement.
-Unless the Board determines otherwise, holders of restricted stock will have the right to vote the shares.
+Unless the Committee determines otherwise, holders of restricted stock will have the right to vote the shares.